bookofproofs/bookofproofs.github.io/_sources/history/17th-century/fermat.md

 * Finally there was the plague of 1651 which must have had great consequences both on life in Toulouse and of course its near fatal consequences on Fermat himself.
 * However it was during this time that Fermat worked on number theory.
 * Fermat is best remembered for this work in number theory, in particular for Fermat's Last Theorem.
-* These marginal notes only became known after Fermat's son Samuel published an edition of Bachet's translation of Diophantus's Arithmetica with his father's notes in 1670.
 * It is now believed that Fermat's 'proof' was wrong although it is impossible to be completely certain.
 * The truth of Fermat's assertion was proved in June 1993 by the British mathematician Andrew Wiles, but Wiles withdrew the claim to have a proof when problems emerged later in 1993.
 * Fermat's correspondence with the Paris mathematicians restarted in 1654 when Blaise Pascal, Étienne Pascal's son, wrote to him to ask for confirmation about his ideas on probability.
-* Blaise Pascal knew of Fermat through his father, who had died three years before, and was well aware of Fermat's outstanding mathematical abilities.
 * Fermat however, feeling his isolation and still wanting to adopt his old style of challenging mathematicians, tried to change the topic from probability to number theory.
 * However Pascal was certainly not going to edit Fermat's work and after this flash of desire to have his work published Fermat again gave up the idea.
 * Everyone failed to see that Fermat had been hoping his specific problems would lead them to discover, as he had done, deeper theoretical results.